Lions overcome big effort by Fields, beat Bears 31-30

 Chicago's Khalil Herbert returned a kickoff 50 yards.
 He also ran for 57.

-The Bears finished with 258 yards rushing, making them the first team in the Super Bowl era with at least 225 rushing yards in five straight games.
+The Bears finished with 258 yards rushing, making them the first team in the Super Bowl era with at least 225 in five straight games.
+But they were hurt by nine penalties.

-The Bears were sailing along with a 24-10 lead early in the fourth quarter when the Lions scored two quick touchdowns.

-D'Andre Swift scored from the 9 to cap a four-play drive that was aided by three Bears penalties, including one that wiped out an interception by Jack Sanborn deep in Chicago territory.
+"They've got to have their eyes forward," coach Matt Eberflus said.
+"They've got to look at their performance for what it is and then move forward to the next game, and they've done that.
+It will eventually crack."

 INJURIES